By Enis Koylu

 How times have changed.
-The 2-1 loss to Zenit St Petersburg was one of the worst performances BVB has produced in the Jurgen Klopp era, and entirely in keeping with a season which has had more than its fair share of difficulties.
+The 2-1 loss to Zenit St Petersburg was one of the worst performances they have produced in the Jurgen Klopp era and entirely in keeping with a season which has had more than its fair share of difficulties.

-Despite the defeat, Dortmund's 4-2 win in Russia three weeks ago ensured qualification for this edition's quarterfinals.
-However, BVB is about to receive a massive dose of reality about its future in the competition.
+Despite the defeat, they can count on a place in pot two of next season's Champions League draw as their 4-2 win in Russia three weeks ago ensured qualification for this edition's quarter-finals.
+However, they are about to receive a massive dose of reality about their future in the competition.

 It looked like a fairly inconspicuous incident when Robert Lewandowski went flying at a corner into the Zenit box, but a slight nudge in the back forced him to handle the ball and pick up a harsh yellow card from referee Alberto Undiano.

 |DIRE DORTMUND LIMP THROUGH

 Match stats | BVB 1-2 Zenit